inorton/cclash/README.md

 OpenSSL windows build                 | Duration
 --------------------------------------|----------
-no cache, first run                   | 303s
-no cache, second run                  | 297s
-cclash, but disabled                  | 283s
-cclash disabled second run            | 289s
-cclash enabled first run              | 718s
+average build time without cclash     | 294s cclash enabled first run              | 477s
-cclash enabled second run             | **195s**
+cclash enabled second run             | **169s**

-Caching is quite expensive in the openssl case, first build was 2.5 times slower than with just cl.exe.

-A rebuild however was 33% faster than without cclash.
+The first build with a clean cache costs about an extra 62% in build time for each file.
+Subsequent builds (with no source changes) give a 43% reduction in build time.

 So..
-For cclash to make a difference to you, you would want to be in a situation where you will compile most of your files more than 7 times.
-In my case, I wanted cclash for a continuous integration build so it _should_ pay off after a day or so
+For cclash to make a difference to you, you would want to be in a situation where you will compile most of your files more than 2 or 3 times.
+In my case, I wanted cclash for a continuous integration build so it _should_ pay off quite quickly day or so

+Compared to good old ccache this isn't too bad (ccache with gcc costs about 25% on a clean cache).
+Your milage may of course vary greatly!

 ## GPL v3.0 License